 The option OnlyGenerateIfHardwareChanged controls whether the scanned hardware inventory is uploaded only when there are changes since the last report, or always uploaded.
 It is set to true in the command line above to minimize network traffic for additional uploads of hardware inventory.
-For more information, see the preference listing in the Gathering FlexNet Inventory PDF file, available through the title page of online help.
+For more information, see the preference listing in Gathering FlexNet Inventory.
+For more information, see the preference listing in Gathering FlexNet Inventory.